 To learn even more about what the SERC has to offer, including links to resources and information about their lending library, click around this interactive PDF.

-And to learn about the Baltimore County Special Education Citizens Advisory Committee (SECAC), an organization that has provided a forum for issues pertaining to children with disabilities since 1978, check them out online.
+The Baltimore County Special Education Citizens Advisory Committee (SECAC), an organization that has provided a forum for issues pertaining to children with disabilities since 1978.
 Members of SECAC advocate at the county, state and federal level to make recommendations and assist Baltimore County Public Schools about issues including the education budget, inclusion, assessments, support services and other issues concerning children and special education services.

 - Developing an IEP?
 Check out Wrightslaw’s new IEP Pop-Up Tool for answers to the most commonly asked questions.